David Ferrer: 2014: Seventh Masters final and steady ranking

 Ferrer began his 2014 season losing to Daniel Brands in the second round of the Qatar Open.
 He reached the semifinals of the Heineken Open, where he was defeated by Lu Yen-hsun.
 Ferrer reached the quarterfinals of the 2014 Australian Open, where he lost to Tomas Berdych in four sets.
 In February, Ferrer successfully defended his title at the 2014 Copa Claro, which was his first title of the year.
 In 2014 Rio Open semifinals, Ferrer was defeated by Alexandr Dolgopolov in straight sets.
 At the 2014 Abierto Mexicano Telcel quarterfinals, Ferrer retired against Kevin Anderson due to leg injury.

-Ferrer made his return in the 2014 Sony Open Tennis reaching fourth round before losing to Kei Nishikori after squandering four match points.
+Ferrer made his return in the 2014 Sony Open Tennis reaching the fourth round before losing to Kei Nishikori after squandering four match points.
 He made the semifinals of the 2014 Monte-Carlo Rolex Masters.
 In the quarterfinals, he beat Rafael Nadal for the first time in 10 years on clay, before losing to Stanislas Wawrinka in the semifinals.
-He made the semifinals again at the 2014 Mutua Madrid Open, where he lost to Kei Nishikori.
+He made the semifinals at the 2014 Mutua Madrid Open, where he lost to Kei Nishikori.
 He was defeated by Novak Djokovic in the quarterfinals at the 2014 Internazionali BNL d'Italia.
 Ferrer made it to the 2014 French Open quarterfinals.
 He lost to world no. 1 and compatriot, Rafael Nadal, in four sets.

 Ferrer was defeated by world no.118 Andrey Kuznetsov in the second round of the 2014 Wimbledon Championships ending his 10 grand slam quarterfinal streak.
 He made it to the quarterfinals in the 2014 Swedish Open before losing to Carlos Berlocq in straight sets.
-He made it to the final of the 2014 International German Open.
-In the final, he was defeated by Leonardo Mayer.
+He made it to the final of the 2014 International German Open, where was defeated by Leonardo Mayer.

 He began his American Swing by reaching quarterfinals of the 2014 Rogers Cup before losing to Roger Federer.
 He made it to the final of the 2014 Western & Southern Open.
 In the final, he was again defeated by Roger Federer.
 However, 2014 US Open became a disappointment, when he was defeated by Gilles Simon.

 Ferrer was upset by Viktor Troicki at the 2014 ATP Shenzhen Open.
 He continued to struggle in the Asian Swing by bowing out against Marcel Granollers in the 2014 Rakuten Japan Open Tennis Championships.
 He improved in the 2014 Shanghai Rolex Masters by defeating Martin Klizan and Andy Murray both coming from a set down.
 He lost to Novak Djokovic in the quarterfinals.

-Ferrer made it to the final of the 2014 Erste Bank Open.
-There, he was defeated by Andy Murray.
-He made it to the quarterfinals of the 2014 BNP Paribas Masters.F before losing to Kei Nishikori.
+Ferrer made it to the final of the 2014 Erste Bank Open, losing to Andy Murray.
+He made it to the quarterfinals of the 2014 BNP Paribas Masters before losing to Kei Nishikori.
 As a result, he failed to qualify for the 2014 ATP World Tour Finals, but later replaced Milos Raonic in the group phase when the latter had to withdraw due to an injury.
 He lost his match against Kei Nishikori in three sets and finished the year ranked no.10.